bpannier/simpletr64/README.rst

-This library supports the discovery of UPnP devices in the local network and let you execute actions on them if the device supports them.
+This library supports the discovery of UPnP devices in the local network and let you execute actions on them if the device supports any.
 Also it contains a convenient way to execute TR64 protocol actions on routers or other network devices which supports TR64.

 .. code-block:: python